Roseville Auto Accident Lawyers

 California Civil Code 3294 establishes that a person can be eligible for punitive damages when they prove by clear and convincing evidence that a defendant was guilty of oppression, fraud, or malice.
 Malice is defined as conduct that is intended by a defendant to cause injury to a plaintiff or despicable conduct that is carried on by a defendant with a willful and conscious disregard for the rights or safety of others.

-How Much Liability Insurance Does a Person Need in California?
+How Much Liability Insurance Does A Person Need In California?

-As the California Department of Motor Vehicles (DMV) notes, evidence of car insurance must be in a person’s motor vehicle at all times and be provided when it is requested by law enforcement, a person is renewing their vehicle registration, or a motor vehicle is involved in a traffic collision.
 Acceptable forms of insurance in California include a motor vehicle liability insurance policy, a cash deposit of $35,000 with the DMV, a DMV-issued self-insurance certificate, or a surety bond for $35,000 from a company licensed to do business in California.

 - $30,000 for injury or death to one person